Post-wildfire landslides becoming more frequent in southern California

-Category: Environment Hits: 0Southern California can now expect to see post-wildfire landslides occurring almost every year, with major events expected roughly every ten years, a new study finds.
+Category: Environment Hits: 1Southern California can now expect to see post-wildfire landslides occurring almost every year, with major events expected roughly every ten years, a new study finds.
 The results show Californians are now facing a double whammy of increased wildfire and landslide risk caused by climate change-induced shifts in the state's wet and dry seasons, according to researchers who mapped landslide vulnerability in the southern half of the state.

 Read more https://www.sciencedaily.com/releases/2021/02/210225143819.htm